moliver28/research-handbook/content/handbook/engineering/infrastructure/team/scalability/project-management/index.md

 1. Update the status block in the epic description each week.
 1. Work with others to move project issues through the boards.

-## Project Structure

-The epic for the project must have the following items:

-1. **Background**, including a problem statement, to provide context for people looking to understand the project.
-1. **Exit criteria** for the specific goals of the project.
-    1. These are created as issues with the `exit criterion` label in the epic and are linked in the description.
-    1. We create these at the start of the project to allow us to keep focused on our goal, and use [blocking issues](https://docs.gitlab.com/ee/user/project/issues/related_issues.html) to indicate the state of each exit criterion.
-1. **Status yyyy-mm-dd** should be the final heading in the description.
-    1. This enables others who are interested in the epic to see the latest status without having to read through all comments or issues attached to the epic.
-    1. This heading is used to auto-generate the status information on the top-level epic.
-    1. If the epic has no child-epics and a mermaid block is added, [this script](https://gitlab.com/gitlab-com/gl-infra/epic-issue-summaries/-/blob/master/epic_issue_relationships.rb) that runs on a pipeline will automatically generate and include an issue relationship diagram in this section.
-An example can be seem [in this epic](https://gitlab.com/groups/gitlab-com/gl-infra/-/epics/447).
-1. **Start date** is set to the expected start date, and updated to be the actual start date when the project begins.
-1. **Due date** is set to be the expected end date.
-    1. This should be seen as a target, and this target is re-evaluated every few weeks while the project is in progress.
-The date that a project actually ended is taken from the date that the epic was closed.
-1. DRI and Participants who are contributing to the project.

 ## Project Workflow

 [Workflow labels](https://handbook.gitlab.com/handbook/engineering/infrastructure/platforms/project-management/#workflow-labels) for issues also apply to epics.